Multiple Sclerosis and Pregnancy

 Living with multiple sclerosis while pregnant

 The disabling effects of the disease may make it physically hard to carry a pregnancy.
 Muscle weakness and coordination problems may increase the likelihood for falls.
 Fatigue may worsen.
 Wheelchair dependence may increase the risk for urinary tract infections.
 There is no evidence that MS causes infertility.
-Studies have shown that pregnancy, delivery, and rate of birth defects are not significantly different in women with MS compared with those without MS.
+Studies have shown that pregnancy, delivery, and rate of birth defects aren't majorly different in women with MS compared with those without MS.

-During pregnancy, you will need close monitoring to keep track of the disease and the health of the fetus.
+During pregnancy, you'll need close monitoring to keep track of the disease and the health of the fetus.
 You may need more frequent prenatal visits.
-There is no established treatment that alters the course of MS. But, you may be given medicines such as steroids and anti-inflammatory drugs.
-A procedure called plasmapheresis (a method for removing toxic elements from the blood) has been used in trials for treatment of MS. Consult your doctor for more information.
+If you have an MS flare-up, you may be given medicines, such as steroids, which are only considered safe in the second and third trimester.
+Talk with your provider for more information.

 Supportive treatment and rehabilitation for MS are especially important during pregnancy.
-Rehabilitation varies depending on your symptoms but may help with the following:
+Rehab varies depending on your symptoms.
+But it may help with the following:

 - Doing normal activities of daily living (ADLs)